-- You might decide you don’t want to answer a support worker’s curiosity about your family because this isn’t your responsibility.
+- You might decide you don’t want to respond to a support worker’s curiosity about your family because this isn’t your responsibility.
 For example, you might decide not to comment when you see a worker looking at photos of you and your family.

 - You might choose not to engage with intrusive or personal questions or comments.
 For example, you could just say something like, ‘I don’t really think that’s relevant to Andie’s NDIS goals’.